 Aruba is stunning.
 Here you’ll find beaches, friendly people, turquoise seas and pastel colonial architecture.
 This far-flung corner of the Kingdom of the Netherlands is the perfect Caribbean hideaway.

 Not everything about Aruba is 100% perfect though.
 In fact, there’s a fair bit of petty crime in this island country to deal with – unattended bags going missing, hotel rooms getting broken into, and even armed robberies have all actually been known to occur here.

 Combined with some pretty merciless nature, you may be at least a little bit worried about a trip to Aruba.
-Not to worry, we have put together this epic insider’s guide to staying safe in Aruba to help you.
+Not to worry, this epic insider’s guide to staying safe in Aruba will help you.